binhe-lab/C037-Cand-auris-adhesin/02-case-studies/02-blast/README.md

   | QHS68452 | CAGL0L00227g | 3242   | Yes    | Yes   | Yes          |
   | QHS69029 | CAGL0M00121g | 1581   | No     | No    | Yes          |

+- To see if other genomes also contain a large number of missing homologs due to genome assembly issues, I downloaded a 2021 assembly for _S.
+Cerevisiae_ S288C, the same as the genome reference strain.
+There is no publication associated with [this assembly](https://www.ncbi.nlm.nih.gov/assembly/GCA_016858165.1/).
+The webpage for it lists INSCRIPTA as the submitter.
+Sequencing was done using PacBio and the genome *is* annotated, allowing me to perform blastp.
+Using the same blastp queries and parameters, no hits were recovered.
+There are two possible explanations: the new PacBio assembly is still incomplete, especially with respect to the subtelomere region, or that it's _C. glabrata_ that has specifically expanded the Hil family in the subtelomere region.

+- Not satisfied with the _S. cerevisiae_ result above, I identified another 2019 PacBio+Illumina assembly for _Kluyveromyces lactic_ CBS2015 (Varela, Wolfe et al 2019, PMID: 31813610).
+I could identify a single hit in the genome, consistent with the previous refseq result.
+So it increasingly seems like _C. glabrata_ is an outlier.

+- Unclear how this family has evolved in the Nakaseomycetes, as the other genomes are not of the same quality as _C.
+Glabrata_.
+Should we get involved in sequencing those species???

+## 2022-05-03 [HB] Nakaseomyces blast, GRYC

+_Background_

+* Nakaseomyces and Lachancea genera blastp
+* Decide whether to add FungiDB and GRYC hits
+* Interpret _C. glabrata_ finding as an isolated instance vs general issue

+_Notes_

+* FungiDB doesn’t add any new species (all present in refseq), just different strains.
+I checked all previously “added” sequences from the FungiDB hit list and found them to all be included in the new refseq blast hit list.
+* Nakaseomyces and Lachancea genera species assemblies are present in the Assembly database in NCBI but not in the refseq database.
+In addition, the assemblies that do exist are not annotated (no translated protein sequences).
+I thus downloaded the CDS translations from GRYC for the Nakaseomyces (except _C. glabrata_) and Lachancea (only included _L. kluyveri_ as a representative) genera and performed blastp searches locally.
+    * I found a 2021 _C. nivariensis_ assembly for the same strain as the one available in GRYC (CBS 9983).
+The new assembly used Oxford Nanopore + iSeq and achieved >100x coverage.
+Performing tblastn searches in this new assembly led to one more hit than those recovered from the early assembly (3 vs 2).
+* My plan is to add the GRYC sequences to the refseq list and use that as the basis for the new version.